HpWang-whu/YOHO/README.md

 ## Demo

-With the pretrained models, you can try YOMO by:
+With the pretrained models, you can try the YOMO by:

 ```
 python YOMO_testset.py --dataset demo